 Luke Harold / Wikimedia Commons

-Beto O'Rourke speaks during a 2018 campaign appearance.
+Beto O'Rourke speaks during a campaign appearance when he was running for the U.S. Senate.

 Stay on top of San Antonio news and views.
 Sign up for our Weekly Headlines Newsletter.